A simple proof of Duquesne's theorem on contour processes of conditioned Galton-Watson trees: The discrete setting : Galton-Watson trees

 \subsection{The Local Limit Theorem}

-\begin{defn}A subset $A \subset \Z$ is said to be lattice if there exist $b \in \Z$ and an integer $d \geq 2$ such that $A \subset b+ d \Z$.
+\begin{definition}A subset $A \subset \Z$ is said to be lattice if there exist $b \in \Z$ and an integer $d \geq 2$ such that $A \subset b+ d \Z$.
 The largest $d$ for which this statement holds is called the span of $A$.
-A measure on $\Z$ is said to be lattice if its support is lattice, and a random variable is said to be lattice if its law is lattice.\end{defn}
+A measure on $\Z$ is said to be lattice if its support is lattice, and a random variable is said to be lattice if its law is lattice.\end{definition}